-Alternatively one can take bus 5 in the direction of Malmö Hyllie Station.
+Alternatively, take bus 5 in the direction of Malmö Hyllie Station.
 Get off after 15 minutes at stop Malmö Lorensborg.
 From there it’s a 10-minute walk to the stadium.
-Both buses go multiple times per hour.
+Both buses run multiple times per hour.

 Address: Eric Perssons Väg 31, 217 62 Malmö